HolmesShuan/AIM2020-Real-Super-Resolution/README.md

 <img src="./img/cmp3.jpg" width="350" height="450" />

 Please refer to `model/__init__.py` Line59 for more information.
 Different colors of boxes indicate different crop sizes.
 Small boxes cover the seams between predicted large image patches and vice versa.
+In our experiments, **crop-ensemble noticeably improves the performance and the more the better!**

 <img src="./img/shave-ensemble.jpg" width="500" height="360" />